manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

 <figure>
   <img src="../../../assets/bernoulli_confidence.png" />
   <img src="../../../assets/bernoulli_confidence2.png" />
-  <figcaption> The figures show the sampling distribution of the MLE for different number of datapoints, as well as the constructed $99\%$ confidence intervals. </figcaption>
+  <figcaption> The figures show the sampling distribution of the MLE for a different number of data points, as well as the constructed $99\%$ confidence intervals. </figcaption>
 </figure>
 </p>